ab-chaudhry/KeyExtractorZipDecrypter/README.md

 ZipDecrypter Program
 ---------------------
-ZipDecrypter imports PyZipper as a module and uses AES keys input by the user to decrypt files from a password-protected Zip file.
+ZipDecrypter is a Python 3 program which uses PyZipper as a module.
+It uses AES keys input by the user to decrypt files stored within a password-protected Zip file.

 When Python file ‘zipDecrypter.py’ is run from command prompt, ZipDecrypter shows the files contained in the Zip file that is hard-coded in the program.
 User is then prompted to select one of three files contained in the Zip file to decrypt.